brave/brave-core/README.md

 Enable diagnostic logging, where `#` should set to a minimum log level.
 Valid values are from 0 to 3 where INFO = 0, WARNING = 1, ERROR = 2 and FATAL = 3.
 So if you want INFO, WARNING and ERROR you would choose 2

 ```
---enable-logging --log-level=#
+--enable-logging=stderr --log-level=#
 ```

-i.e. to launch using Staging Server, Easter Egg and logging for INFO, WARNING and ERROR on macOS open the `Terminal` application and enter the below commands:
+i.e. to launch using Staging Server and logging for INFO, WARNING and ERROR on macOS open the `Terminal` application and enter the below commands:

 ```
 cd /Applications